- 4.4.6 - EVIDENCE REQUIRED

 Section 704(a) of the FD&C Act [21 USC 374(a)] provides mandatory access, upon presenting your credentials and issuing a written notice of inspection, to documents covering the interstate movement of, non-prescription drugs for human use, prescription drugs and restricted devices.
 The authority applies to inspection of any factory, warehouse, establishment, or consulting laboratory in which prescription drugs, nonprescription drugs for human use, or restricted devices are manufactured, processed, packed or held.

 Note: At times, you may have only the name of the carrier (trucking company), with no address or phone number.
-If you are unable to locate the trucking company, contact the local office of the Office of Motor Carrier Safety (OMCS), Federal Highway Administration, Department of Transportation.
+If you are unable to locate the trucking company, contact the local office of the U.S. Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA).
 If you furnish this office the name of the trucking company, they will be able to provide the address and phone number.
-The DIB has the phone number of the local offices of the OMCS as part of a MOU between DOT and FDA.
+District DIBs have the phone numbers of local offices of the FMCSA as part of a MOU between DOT and FDA; information can be found as well as on the FMCSA field office contact information website.

 Refusal to permit access to and copying of all records showing interstate movement of articles subject to FDA jurisdiction is unlawful provided the request for such permission is issued in writing.
 You cannot state that the law requires the records be furnished to FDA unless you also explain it is required only after a written request is issued.
 If refused, after providing a written request, politely explain the law requires the records to be furnished.
 You are more likely to get the records through courteous persuasion and tact than through stressing the force of law.